Chart Color Schemes

 AreaSearch assessment of residential development activity positions South Brisbane among the top 25% of areas assessed nationwide

-South Brisbane recorded around 208 residential properties granted approval annually based on AreaSearch analysis of ABS building approval numbers.
-Approximately 1,042 homes were approved over the past five financial years, from FY-21 to FY-25, and 590 have been approved so far in FY-26.
-On average, about 4.7 new residents arrive per year for each dwelling constructed during these five years.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, South Brisbane recorded around 208 residential properties granted approval annually.
+Approximately 1,042 homes were approved over the past five financial years, between FY-21 and FY-25, with an additional 847 approved so far in FY-26.
+On average, about 4.7 new residents arrived per year per dwelling constructed during these years.

-New developments consist of 1% detached houses and 99% attached dwellings, promoting higher-density living that creates more affordable entry points for downsizers, investors, and first-home buyers.
-The location has approximately 323 people per dwelling approval, suggesting room for growth.
-AreaSearch's latest quarterly estimate projects South Brisbane to add 14,431 residents by 2041.
-If current development rates persist, housing supply may not keep pace with population growth, potentially intensifying buyer competition and supporting stronger price growth.
+This level of activity is significantly above the national average, indicating robust developer interest in the area.
+The new development composition consists of 1% detached houses and 99% attached dwellings, focusing on higher-density living which creates more affordable entry points for downsizers, investors, and first-home buyers.
+Currently, there are approximately 329 people per dwelling approval, suggesting room for growth.
+Future projections estimate South Brisbane will add around 13,915 residents by 2041, according to the latest AreaSearch quarterly estimate.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development